trey-c/oui/doc/MANUAL.md

 ### Canvas

-*The framework using cairo for all drawing*
+*The framework uses cairo for all its drawing*

 Heres a helpful tutorial if your unfamilar with **cairo**: https://www.cairographics.org/tutorial/

+Do not waste your time drawing outside the canvas's `w` or `h` because everything is clipped

 ```nim
 import cairo